castral02/tf_binding/README.md

 # TF_binding
 A deep learning model for predicting EP300-Transcription Factor interactions using integrated structural data and binding assays.
-Th

 ## Abstract